Toros de Tijuana

-The Toros de Tijuana (or Tijuana Bulls) are a Mexican Baseball team based in Tijuana, Baja California, Mexico.
-They are members of the Mexican Baseball League and play their home games at Estadio Chevron.
+The Toros de Tijuana (English: Tijuana Bulls) are a Mexican baseball team based in Tijuana, Mexico, that competes in the Mexican Baseball League.
+The team plays its home games at Estadio Chevron.

 Team history

 Original Attempt

 The franchise was originally the Tecolotes de los Dos Laredos before moving to Tijuana to become the Toros de Tijuana in 2004.
 In their debut season they qualified for the postseason where they faced and defeated the Sultanes de Monterrey.
 In the second round of playoffs they were defeated by the Pericos de Puebla in five games.

-The Mexican League reportedly stripped the Toros owner of the franchise and gave it to new owners, who renamed that team the Potros de Tijuana after the original Tijuana team that played in Mexican Pacific League from 1977-1991.
+The Mexican League reportedly stripped the Toros owner of the franchise and gave it to new owners, who renamed that team the Potros de Tijuana after the original Tijuana team that played in Mexican Pacific League from 1977 to 1991.
 The Toros ownership kept the team name, logo, uniforms, and history as a result of the alleged political wrangling that went on in that league.
 The original ownership group in Mexico was slated to bring the team to the independent Golden Baseball League in 2005, but could not come to a stadium deal in Tijuana.
 A ballpark was said to be ready in Chula Vista, California, near San Diego, should the team have decided to come to the league.
 Had they joined the league, they would've not only been the league's first team based outside of the United States (that honor instead went to the travelling Japan Samurai Bears), but they would have also been the only privately owned team at the time.

 The Potros clinched a playoff berth in 2005.
 They eliminated the Acereros de Monclova in 5 games in the first round of the playoffs.
 In the second round they would face the Diablos Rojas del Mexico to beat them in 6 games to go on to their first zone final, where they would face the Saraperos de Saltillo who won the championship in 7 games.
 In 2006 they would be eliminated in the first by the Sultanes de Monterrey.
-The 2008 season would be the last in the LMB, they would finish with a 41-61 record to finish sixth place in the North Division.
+The 2008 season would be the last in the LMB, they would finish with a 41–61 record to finish sixth place in the North Division.
 The team would move to the city of Reynosa to become the Broncos de Reynosa.

+2026 Season

+In the 2026 season, the Toros de Tijuana will kick off the campaign withe several games scheduled outside of their home arena (Mobil Park), They are aiming to expand their reach and promote the team to new people around the country (Mexico).
+This organization plans to reach out with fans and the audience based on previous performances.
+Additionally, the team is planning to incorporate new talent into the lineup by adding new players to the team.